Where to Stay in Mexico: 5* Blue Diamond Riviera Maya

 December 2016 was a big month for me, personally.
-My husband and I were celebrating out tenth anniversary of being together, I was turning 29 years old, and to top it off, I hadn’t taken a vacation in almost three years.
+I was turning 29 years old, and to top it off, I hadn’t taken a vacation in almost three years.
 Quite frankly, special occasions aside, I needed a real break.
-I had been burning the candle by both ends for well over two years at that point and I knew all too well that I couldn’t continue that way for I would only be hitting a hall.
+I had been burning the candle at both ends for well over two years at that point and I knew all too well that I couldn’t continue that way for I would only be hitting a hall.
 This is why I opted for the Blue Diamond Riviera Maya: I wanted a place where I wouldn’t have to worry about anything and where the biggest challenge I would face each day was to pick a lunchtime cocktail.

 And I wasn’t disappointed.